fxwiegand/genomes/README.md

 ### Running

-Start with
+Start with:

 ```
 cargo run data/mybam.bam data/myfasta.fa data/myvcf.vcf.gz
 ```

-For a static view with the [Vega Online Editor](https://vega.github.io/editor/) start with
+For a static view that you can paste into the [Vega Online Editor](https://vega.github.io/editor/) or render with the [Vega Command Line Utilities](https://vega.github.io/vega/usage/#cli) start with:

 ```
-cargo run static_json data/mybam.bam data/myfasta.fa data/myvcf.vcf.gz chromosom from to
+cargo run static_json data/mybam.bam data/myfasta.fa data/myvcf.vcf.gz chromosom from to > visualization.json
 ```

 ## Built With